Updated by the Progyny Clinical Team — September 2025.

 - Myth 3: Individuals must wait four to six months to try again after a loss.

-Each situation is different but it is generally recommended to wait at least one menstrual cycle before trying again.
+Every situation is different.
+However, it is generally recommended to wait at least one menstrual cycle before trying again.
 This allows the body to reset and prepare physically for another pregnancy attempt.
-If the pregnancy loss occurs in the second or third trimester, this time may be extended, but the four to six month rule is outdated and generally patients can try again much sooner.
+If the pregnancy loss occurs in the second or third trimester, this time may be extended, but the four-to-six-month rule is outdated and generally patients can try again much sooner.
 If you have experienced pregnancy loss, please speak with your doctor to discuss what’s best for your unique situation.

 Since miscarriage can be a taboo subject, many people who experience pregnancy loss may not know how to feel or grieve.
-In reality, there is no perfect formula for grief.
-An initial experience of shock is common with such an abrupt change, and moving forward can feel overwhelming.
+There is no correct formula for grief.
+An initial experience of shock is common with such an unexpected change, and moving forward can feel overwhelming.
 It’s normal to feel multiple feelings at once, sadness about what happened but hope for the future.

 In addition to talking to loved ones and your physician, support groups and grief counselors can provide additional support as you work through your experience.
 Organizations like RESOLVE provide valuable resources, including educational articles and community events.